Targeted Mental Health in Schools (TaMHS)

 TaMHS training

-If you would like a copy of the TaMHS training brochure to keep, please email us at [email protected].
+To get a copy of the training brochure, email [email protected].

 A cognitive behavioural approaches programme to promote resilience and coping skills in children and young people.